What is Ballet?

 Ballet is an art form created by the movement of the human body.

 It is theatrical – performed on a stage to an audience utilizing costumes, scenic design and lighting.
 It can tell a story or express a thought, concept or emotion.
-Ballet can be magical, exciting, provoking or disturbing.
+Ballet dance can be magical, exciting, provoking or disturbing.